 Students enrolled in the PhD program must complete sixteen semester graduate courses beyond the baccalaureate.
 For promising students, work done toward a MS degree, at Temple or elsewhere, can be used towards partial fulfillment of PhD requirements.

-PhD students must pass a written comprehensive exam in three different areas, chosen from a menu of six: Algebra, Differential Geometry & Topology, Complex Analysis, Partial Differential Equations, Real Analysis, and Applied Mathematics.
+PhD students must pass a written comprehensive exam in three different areas, chosen from a menu of six: Algebra, Differential Geometry & Topology, Complex Analysis, Numerical Analysis, Real Analysis, and Applied Mathematics.
 Then, they must pass an oral exam.
 The oral exam is given by a faculty committee and covers advanced topics chosen in consultation with the student's advisor.

 After these steps, students are admitted to PhD candidacy and begin intensive research, guided by the advisor.